OpenTTD/OpenTTD/readme.txt

 Do NOT copy files included with OpenTTD into "shared" directories (explained in the following sections) as sooner or later you will run into graphical glitches when using other versions of the game.

+If you want AIs use the in-game content downloader to download some or download some from the internet and place them in the ai/ directory.

 4.2) OpenTTD directories
 ---- -------------------------------